fredericaltorres/Jint.Ex/README.md

     public static bool Start();

     /// <summary>
-    /// RequestExecution the execution of one javaScript script by the event loop.
+    /// Request the execution of one javaScript script file by the event loop.
     /// The method returns right away.
     /// Start the AsyncronousEngine if needed.
     /// </summary>
     /// <param name="fileName">The filename or resource name to load and execute</param>
     /// <param name="block">If true after the execution, block until the event queue is empty</param>
-    public static bool RequestExecution(string fileName, bool block = false);
+    public static bool RequestScriptFileExecution(string fileName, bool block = false)

+    /// <summary>
+    /// Request the execution of one javaScript source by the event loop.
+    /// The method returns right away.
+    /// Start the AsyncronousEngine if needed.
+    /// </summary>
+    /// <param name="fileName">The filename or resource name to load and execute</param>
+    /// <param name="block">If true after the execution, block until the event queue is empty</param>
+    public static bool RequestScriptExecution(string source, bool block = false)

     /// <summary>
     /// Kill the event loop